Chromosomal crossover: Links to bacterial transformation

-Chemistry
+Biochemistry of meiotic recombination

 Meiotic recombination may be initiated by double-stranded breaks that are introduced into the DNA by exposure to DNA damaging agents, or the Spo11 protein.
 One or more exonucleases then digest the 5' ends generated by the double-stranded breaks to produce 3' single-stranded DNA tails (see diagram).
 The meiosis-specific recombinase Dmc1 and the general recombinase Rad51 coat the single-stranded DNA to form nucleoprotein filaments.
 The recombinases catalyze invasion of the opposite chromatid by the single-stranded DNA from one end of the break.
 Next, the 3' end of the invading DNA primes DNA synthesis, causing displacement of the complementary strand, which subsequently anneals to the single-stranded DNA generated from the other end of the initial double-stranded break.
 The structure that results is a cross-strand exchange, also known as a Holliday junction.
 The contact between two chromatids that will soon undergo crossing-over is known as a chiasma.
 The Holliday junction is a tetrahedral structure which can be 'pulled' by other recombinases, moving it along the four-stranded structure.

 MSH4 and MSH5

 The MSH4 and MSH5 proteins form a hetero-oligomeric structure (heterodimer) in yeast and humans.
-In the yeast Saccharomyces cerevisiae MSH4 and MSH5 act specifically to facilitate crossovers between homologous chromosomes during meiosis.
+In the yeast Saccharomyces cerevisiae, MSH4 and MSH5 act specifically to facilitate crossovers between homologous chromosomes during meiosis.
 The MSH4/MSH5 complex binds and stabilizes double Holliday junctions and promotes their resolution into crossover products.
-An MSH4 hypomorphic (partially functional) mutant of S. cerevisiae showed a 30% genome wide reduction in crossover numbers, and a large number of meioses with non exchange chromosomes.
+An MSH4 hypomorphic (partially functional) mutant of S. cerevisiae showed a 30% genome-wide reduction in crossover numbers and a large number of meioses with non-exchange chromosomes.
 Nevertheless, this mutant gave rise to spore viability patterns suggesting that segregation of non-exchange chromosomes occurred efficiently.
 Thus in S. cerevisiae proper segregation apparently does not entirely depend on crossovers between homologous pairs.
+In humans, biallelic loss of function variants to MSH4 and MSH5 are compatible with life, but are associated with azoospermia in males (spermatogenic failure) and premature ovarian failure in females.